Payment Data Transfer

-The following illustrates the basic flow of a PDT transaction.
+The following steps illustrate the basic flow of a PDT transaction.

 - A customer submits a payment.

-- PayPal sends the transaction ID of the payment via HTTP as a GET variable (
+- PayPal sends the transaction ID of the payment through HTTP as a GET variable (

 tx).
 This information is sent to the Return URL you specified in your PayPal account profile.

 - Your return URL web page contains an HTML POST form that retrieves the transaction ID and sends the transaction ID and your unique PDT token to PayPal.